Simenpf/polimi_robotics_project1/README.md

 * smoother initalization of computeOdometry (prev variables and flag)
 * decide to use this everywhere or not
 * decide to put spinning loop in class or not
+* Remove command for playing bag from launch